It’s all in a day’s work

 $path = ABSPATH.$theme_info->template_dir.'/';

-suddenly you are able to configure the theme as promised by the author (at least that is what I needed to do with my Debian version of Wordpress).
+suddenly you are able to configure the theme as promised by the author (at least that is what I needed to do with my Debian version of WordPress).

 2. The customize freshy plugin that is advertised makes it so that I even though I’ve changed the stylesheet, it’s still not visible.
 So I’ve disabled that plugin.
 The line of php that is causing this behavior is also in functions.php, but then on line 26